 - Don’t focus on “disrupting”: it gets you in a uselessly combative mindset

 - Pick your co-founder as you’d pick your husband/wife

 - Hire people who believe in your mission and fit your culture

 - Don’t look at the size of the overall market: dominate a niche, then go from there

-- Disagree with some analysis (ie.: monopolies are good)
+- Disagree with some analyses (ie.: monopolies are good)

-I don’t agree with some analysis of Peter Thiel.
+I don’t agree with some analyses by Peter Thiel.

-The idea that monopolies are good companies who treat employees well and experiment in new helpful technologies is not completely wrong but also somewhat naive.
+The idea that monopolies are good companies that treat employees well and experiment with new helpful technologies is not completely wrong but also somewhat naive.

 Google’s employees are as money and as power-driven as anyone else, and they will want to make sure that their products are commercial successes so so that they can line up their pockets.